 Stephanie M. Mosley, Founder of The Antidote Conference

 - Hi, I'm Stephanie M. Mosley, and I'm a rape Survivor, Screenwriter / Producer, Singer/Actor, and CEO of Stephanie Marie Vision Productions LLC.
 I trained in and excelled at performing while studying at The University of Alabama; however, I was raped while on a first date during my Freshman year and was never the same.
 As a result of his abuse and subsequent torment, I formed a panic disorder, which made it impossible for me to perform.
-It's taken me fourteen years to find my voice, and I have every intention of helping you find yours.
+It's taken me nearly 15 years to find my voice, and I have every intention of helping you find yours.

-- You will not find much about me on social media since I've been focusing on getting myself back to being whole over the last fourteen years, but I'll improve!
+- You will not find much about me on social media since I've been focusing on getting myself back to being whole over the last 15 years, but I'll improve!
 My Instagram & Twitter usernames are: @Stephaniemos86.